Jasper, Missouri

 Jasper is a city in Jasper County, Missouri, United States.
-The population within the city limits was 931 at the 2010 census.
+As of the 2020 census, Jasper had a population of 906.
 It is part of the Joplin, Missouri Metropolitan Statistical Area.

 Geography

 Jasper is located one mile south of the Barton-Jasper county line.
-It is on U.S. Route 71 approximately ten miles south of Lamar and ten miles north of Carthage.
+It is on I-49/U.S. Route 71 approximately ten miles south of Lamar and ten miles north of Carthage.

 According to the United States Census Bureau, the city has a total area of 1.13 sqmi, of which 1.11 sqmi is land and 0.02 sqmi is water.